Finding a Top Financial Advisor Firm in Naperville, Illinois

 Sebold Capital Management

-Sebold Capital Management is a one-person firm that’s been doing business since 1998.
-It is a fee-only firm that offers advisory services to roughly 125 clients.
-These clients include individuals, high-net-worth individuals, pension plans and charitable organizations.
+Sebold Capital Management is a is a fee-only firm that offers advisory services to individuals, high-net-worth individuals, pension and profit sharing plans.

 The firm provides a range of services including investment advisory, financial planning, consulting for retirement plans and business succession planning.